staymark/MARVELSNAP_tracker/README.md

 data collected using this [tracker template](https://docs.google.com/spreadsheets/d/1Tdbg3pHXNWEghWvfgc3me8wKYjGyMq_eREOW9QR4sF8/edit?usp=drive_link).
 As well, I have included data from my own games that can be used as examples.

-These scripts are unnecessary to obtain a summary/visualization of your data, but they do provide a good foundation to build on for deeper analyses or more intricate visualizations.
-However, if you are uncomfortable using R for whatever reason, similar results can still be obtained through Excel/Sheets.
-For most people, the base chart and deck stats included in the Sheets template will be sufficient enough.
+These scripts were created as an alternative to the resources found in the 'chart' and 'deck_stats' sheets in the tracker, and provide a foundation for deeper dives and more intricate visualizations of the data.
+For most people, those resources will be sufficient enough for their needs.
+However, if you are familiar with R, these scripts offer a great starting point for deeper analyses or 'fancier' visualizations.

 ## Other Resources